davabdallah/k8s-training/setup/wsl-ubuntu-install.md

 ## Goal

-Prepare a WSL Ubuntu machine for the Kubernetes 3-day training.
+Prepare a WSL Ubuntu machine for the Kubernetes training.

-## Estimated Time

-30 to 45 minutes

 ## Prerequisites